kubos/kubos/docs/ecosystem/services/scheduler.rst

 The *schedule* is then assembled by combining all the *task lists* in the schedule directory, each of which can contain one or many *tasks*.
-New *tasks* can be added to a *schedule* by uploading a *task list* to a location which is accessible to the scheduler, and importing that *task list* to the appropriate mode.
+New *tasks* can be added to a *schedule* by uploading a *task list* to a location which is accessible to the scheduler, and importing that *task list* to the appropriate mode. *Tasks* can also be added directly via the ``importRawTaskList`` GraphQL mutation.

 Upon boot, or service start, the scheduler reads all task lists in the active mode directory and schedules all tasks from that mode.
 The default active mode directory